 The Moreton Mill has made available a few excursion trains since the demise of its passenger services in 1935.
 Two in particular, are of interest.
-In 1957, the Insurance forced this operation to close down in Queensland Division of the Australian Railway Historical Society and the Australian Model Railway Association ran an excursion from Brisbane using one of the new 2000 Class rail motors and then over the Moreton Mill tramway to Bli Bli using the Shay

-Dunethin Rock in more recent times.
+In 1957, the Queensland Division of the Australian Railway Historical Society and the Australian Model Railway Association ran an excursion from Brisbane using one of the new 2000 Class railmotors and then over the Moreton Mill tramway to Bli Bli using the Shay locomotive.
+Narrow gauge enthusiasts from the Light Railway Research Society of Australia and The Australian Narrow Gauge Railway Museum Society ran an excursion from Howard Street Yard to Dunethin Rock in more recent times.
 The vehicles used were ex-Mapleton Tramway flatcars fitted with new timber sleepers covered with plastic bags (to protect the passengers from splinters!) as temporary seating and a bogie navvies coach.
-Motive power was in the form of an EM Baldwin 0-4-0 DH.
+Motive power was in the form of an EMBaldwin 0-4-0DH.